So you need a proper 4x4? Not an overgrown grocery getter…

 Best value 4x4 – Dacia Duster

-The Dacia Duster is no longer an ultra-utilitarian SUV, with the latest model gaining much more contemporary styling inside and out, plus a more comprehensive selection of standard kid.
-While prices have crept upwards as a result, it's still far more affordable than most of the other cars on this list.
+The Dacia Duster is no longer an ultra-utilitarian SUV, with the latest model gaining more contemporary styling inside and out, plus a more comprehensive selection of standard kid.
+Prices have crept upwards as a result, but it's still far more affordable than most of the other cars on this list.
 It's a much more complete vehicle than the last model too, with better handling and refinement, and a little more punch under the bonnet.
 As for off-road chops, you'll be wanting the Extreme model with the 1.2-litre turbo mild-hybrid petrol, which features four-wheel drive, extra body cladding and washable upholstery.

 See used Dacia Duster cars or read our Dacia Duster review

-Best performance 4x4 – BMW X5
+Best performance 4x4 – BMW X3

 Best practical 4x4 – Skoda Kodiaq